 4. Externalize your depression.
 Your problem is separate from you, so treat it as such.
 You can even choose a name for the problem, like "The Dark Cloud," or "The Agitator."
 Give it an identity outside of yourself.
 You can also ask yourself, what does "depression" make you do?
 What rules does "depression" make you live by?
 Does it make you stay in bed all day, or isolate you from your loved ones?
 Attribute the unfavorable aspects of depression to this separate entity — not to you.

 Externalize it so you can separate it from who you are underneath, or who you want to personify.
 Recognize that if you don't find a way to differentiate it from who you are, depression can become so internalized that it becomes seen as the only truth and story you can tell about yourself.
 It prevents alternative views or possibilities.
 The problem is the problem.
 You are not the problem!

-5. Find exceptions to times you are depressed.
-This can be periods of time in your life or even a day during the past week.
+5. Find exceptions to times you feel depressed.
+Perhaps, there's are periods of time in your life or even a day during the past week.
 What was different during those times?
-What was happening that you may not be paying attention to now?
-If your depression is chronic, think about the times you are able to best cope.
+What was happening that you may have overlooked?
+If your depression is chronic, think about the times you best cope.
 What specific thoughts or behaviors are you doing when you manage depression well?
-These exceptions are clues to what can help you feel better, that you may have been overlooking.
+These exceptions are clues to what can help you feel better, that you may have initially failed to notice.